genome/pindel/README.md

-able to find the solution in the FAQ (the FAQ file stored in the same directory as the INSTALL script), otherwise, feel free to open an issue on github (https://github.com/genome/pindel/issues) or to contact the main author, Kai Ye, at kye@genome.wustl.edu
+able to find the solution in the FAQ (the FAQ file stored in the same directory as the INSTALL script), otherwise, feel free to open an issue on github (https://github.com/genome/pindel/issues) or to contact the main author, Kai Ye, at kaiye@xjtu.edu.cn